MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DeviceConditionalAccessPolicy.md

 Remove-DeviceConditionalAccessPolicy -Identity "Human Resources"
 ```

-This example removes the mobile device conditional access policy named Human Resources.
+This example removes the device conditional access policy named Human Resources.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the mobile device conditional access policy that you want to remove.
+The Identity parameter specifies the device conditional access policy that you want to remove.
 You can use any value that uniquely identifies the policy.
 For example:

 - Name
 - Distinguished name (DN)